 My family moved to our neighbourhood three years ago and began the work of connecting and making our home here.
 It has been a slow and humbling time.
 I have been confronted with my own agendas and baggage – a need to be someone who comes to help, start something, improve life and offer my own ‘awesomeness’ to the street.
-I have had to (and continue to) learn to slow down in order to show up, let myself be seen, let go of my agendas and be open and ready to participate in the common good as it is named by my neighbours.
+I am learning to slow down in order to show up, let myself be seen, let go of my agendas and be ready to participate in the common good as it is named by my neighbours.
 Following Jesus in my neighbourhood has me on a strange and disorienting journey in which I believe I am called to be a supporting cast member.

 Soon after moving to our neighbourhood we looked at putting our kids in the local schools.
-This meant leaving the best school district around to attend what was a modest little known school with an average reputation at best.
-We struggled deeply with this decision and the potential impact it would have on our kids.
-After numerous conversations with neighbours, friends and educators, we knew that all our concerns about our kid’s education were secondary to the importance of them forming relationships in the neighbourhood and connecting to families through the school.
-This was a significant part of life in the neighbourhood that we believed we were called to participate in.
+This meant leaving the best school district around to attend what was a modest little known school with an average reputation.
+We struggled with this decision and the potential impact it would have on our kids.
+After numerous conversations with neighbours, friends and educators, we decided to make the shift.
+We wanted our kids to form relationships in the neighbourhood and connect to families through the school.

 The school has been a lovely community and our children have thrived there.
 One of the ways we have participated in our school community has been through the simple practice of joining our kids in walking to school.
-There is a “walking school bus” made up of neighbourhood families that pick up kids along the route and are joined by parents as they are able as well.
-Parents who are stuck (early meetings, no childcare, sick, etc.) will drive/walk their kids to the group and drop them off with a wave to a familiar parent.
+There is a “walking school bus” made up of neighbourhood families that pick up kids along the route and walk to school together.
+Parents who are stuck (early meetings, no childcare, sick, etc.) will drive/walk their kids to the walking school bus and leave their kids with a familiar parent.
 We make sure everyone gets to school safely.
 Grandparents, nannies, babysitters, teachers and younger siblings join in.
 Dogs join in.
-Newcomers to our city or to our country have a place to make connections.
-Our kids are building relationships across different age groups, getting to know local parents and neighbours and exercising their minds and bodies before school.
-This simple practice is weaving the fabric of neighbours that support and care about one another in some pretty significant ways.
+Newcomers to our city and country have a place to make connections.
+Our kids are building relationships across different age groups, getting to know neighbours and exercising their minds and bodies before school.
+This simple practice is weaving the fabric of neighbourliness in significant ways.

-On these walks I have learned about my neighbours fears, their gifts and passions, ongoing challenges with our kids and laughed a whole lot about the antics that occur before 8:15am.
+On these walks, I have learned about my neighbours fears, their gifts and passions and ongoing challenges with our kids.
+We have laughed a whole lot about the antics that occur before 8:15am.
 We have begun to wrestle with issues of affordable housing for our friends, with density and new developments on our streets, with how we support refugees coming to our city, with transit, disgruntled neighbours, broken relationships and more.
 I have heard how many of my neighbours, long before my family showed up on the block, have been working towards the common good.
-Marlene, a civic engineer lobbied the local government a few years back to have a developer building on our block, upgrade our local park and create a cul-de-sac on our street to lessen car traffic.
-Mary runs a pet rescue for cats down by the waterfront and supports and resources others with pets in the area.
-Katie, a yoga teacher, practices in the neighbourhood and in our homes.
+Marlene is a civil engineer who lobbied the local government to have a developer upgrade our local park and create a cul-de-sac to lessen car traffic.
+Mary runs a pet rescue for cats down by the waterfront and shelters these cats in a house on our street.
+Katie is a yoga teacher who shares her practice in the neighbourhood and in our homes.
 She also makes it her business to care for a sick neighbour suffering with chronic fatigue and supports her with restorative yoga friendship.

-As a person of faith I am automatically suspicious to my friends and neighbours.
+As a person of faith, others are automatically suspicious of me.
 I am aware that there is concern over what agendas I may bring to my relationships.
 I have to constantly let go of any agendas that I have (and those I possibly don’t know I have!) and show up as I am – with humility.
 Joining God at work in my neighbourhood is not a back entry or secret path to converting my neighbours.
 It is not an evangelism tactic.
 It is a reorientation of what it means to follow Jesus.
 It takes me out of my place of power and control (performing actions and activities to move people from point ‘a’ to ‘b’) to being a participant in the work of the Spirit.
-This is a strange space, requires new practices and usually involves unexpected partners.
+This is a strange space that requires new practices and usually involves unexpected partners.
 As much as I think I ‘know’ this I am surprised how often my body/gut/memory defaults to agendas and treating people like objects.

 I can’t start with leading any initiatives or causes.
 This is really hard.
 I like to be the idea person and the ‘fix it’ person.
 Church life rewards us for being self-starters, group leaders and those that make things happen.
 I am learning that showing up in my neighbourhood requires that I honour and create space for others.
-Showing up to plant the newest and ‘best’ church, host the largest block party, plant the up-and-coming garden and so on, that is really about me and not what is going on in my community.
+If I show up to plant the newest and ‘best’ church, host the largest block party or plant the up-and-coming garden, this is really just about me – not what is going on in my community.
 I must start with who God is and what God is doing.
-Where are there signs of God’s kingdom and life in this place and amongst these people?
+Where are the signs of God’s kingdom and life in this place and amongst these people?
 What are the stories and themes that I continue to hear people talk about?
 What are the concerns that keep us up at night?
 What are the dreams that give us hope and expectation for this place?
 God is active in a myriad of ways around me.
 I am trying to listen and pay attention to where God might be calling me to participate in the midst of this.
 If I begin with my own sense of what needs to be done – then I am not listening or paying attention to the work that God has already been doing amongst these people before I arrived and will continue after I am gone.
 I am not the initiator of good things – God is.

-A few weeks l later I was out walking my dog again and came across Mary at the front of her house with some of the stray cats she cares for.
-I told her how well I thought she had handled the whole situation and how impressed I was with her calm ability to de-escalate what could have been a very different encounter.
+A few weeks l later I was out walking my dog and met Mary at the front of her house with some of the stray cats she cares for.
+I told her how impressed I was with her calm ability to de-escalate what could have been a very different encounter the lady and her dog.
 She laughed and began to tell me more.
 When she had left her house to go and talk to the woman, she had felt anger and distress.
 She had marched down the street, as she explained, with the blood pulsing through her veins.
-‘I really could have laid into her,’ she said, ‘but as I approached her I knew that if I did not give her respect and did not approach her in a spirit of gentleness, then I would achieve nothing.’
+‘I really could have laid into her,’ she said, ‘but as I approached her, I knew that if I did not give her respect and did not approach her in a spirit of gentleness, then I would achieve nothing.’
 So she did just that.
-Then Mary told me what had happened next.
-A couple of hours later Mary was out getting groceries and heard someone behind her saying, ‘Hello, it’s me again.’
-Mary turned and it was the same woman speaking.
+But the story didn’t end there.
+A couple of hours later, Mary was out getting groceries and heard someone behind her saying, ‘Hello, it’s me again.’
+Mary turned to see the woman with the dog speaking.
 She thanked Mary for taking the time to talk with her earlier and for her help.
 No one had given her that much attention and support in a long time.
 They talked right there in the grocery store for another 30 minutes.
-Mary learned that the woman had been couch surfing, with her dog, while visiting a dying relative at the hospice.
+Mary learned that the woman had been couch surfing with her dog while visiting a dying relative at the hospice.
 She was clearly in distress and dealing with major instability.